fluxninja/aperture/docs/content/reference/policies/spec.md

 :::

-Signals flow between components via ports.
+Signals flow between components through ports.
-As signals traverse the circuit, they get processed, stored within components or get acted upon (for example, load-shed, rate-limit, auto scale etc.).
+As signals traverse the circuit, they get processed, stored within components or get acted upon (for example, load-shed, rate-limit, auto scale and so on).
 Circuit is evaluated periodically to respond to changes in signal readings.

 :::info Signals

-Signals are floating-point values.
+Signals are floating point values.

 A signal can also have a special **Invalid** value.
 It's usually used to communicate that signal doesn't have a meaningful value at the moment, for example,